 Both schemes also require us to set aside a retirement sum in our Retirement Account (RA).
 When we turn 55, our combined CPF Ordinary Account (OA) and Special Account (SA) balances will be funnelled into the newly created RA.

-For those who turn 55 in 2019, the Full Retirement Sum (FRS) will be $176,000.
-If we have more than the FRS in our OA and SA, we can either choose to withdraw the remaining sum or contribute more to our RA up to the Enhanced Retirement Sum.
+For those who turn 55 in 2023, the Full Retirement Sum (FRS) will be $198,000.
+If we have more than the FRS in our OA and SA, we can either choose to withdraw the remaining sum or contribute more to our RA up to the Enhanced Retirement Sum (ERS).
 Even if we are not able to contribute the FRS, we can still choose to withdraw a maximum of $5,000 from our Retirement Account balances at 55.

-In both schemes, we can start receiving our monthly payouts from age 65 to tide us through our retirement.
+In both schemes, we can start receiving our monthly payouts from age payout eligibility age, which is currently 65, to tide us through our retirement.

 CPF LIFE VS Retirement Sum Scheme

-As you may have worked out, anyone aiming to accumulate the Full Retirement Sum in their Retirement Account will automatically be enrolled in CPF LIFE.
-Currently, the only way to enter the Retirement Sum Scheme is to fail to meet the CPF LIFE auto-inclusion criteria.
+As you may have worked out, anyone aiming to accumulate the Full Retirement Sum in their Retirement Account today will automatically be enrolled in CPF LIFE.
+Currently, the only way for younger Singaporeans and PRs to enter the Retirement Sum Scheme is to fail to meet the CPF LIFE auto-inclusion criteria.
 Even then, you can still opt to join CPF LIFE.

 As a recap, here’s the CPF LIFE auto-inclusion criteria:

-In our Retirement Account, our remaining balances compound at 4% per annum (p.a.), with the first $60,000 earning an additional 1% p.a. in interest, and the first $30,000 earning an extra additional 1% p.a.
-When we reach our payout eligibility age of 65, we can start receiving monthly payouts from either schemes.
+In our Retirement Account (RA), our balances compound at 4% per annum (p.a.), with the first $60,000 earning an additional 1% p.a. in interest, and the first $30,000 earning an extra additional 1% p.a.
+When we reach our payout eligibility age of 65, we can start receiving monthly payouts from either scheme.
 We can also choose to defer our payouts until we reach a maximum of 70 years old.

 After understanding the similarities, we can better understand the five differences between the CPF LIFE Scheme and the Retirement Sum Scheme.
 However, do note that some of the differences no longer apply to the majority of those who enter the Retirement Sum Scheme today, as they would not have sufficient balances in their RA.
 If they did have sufficient balances, they would have been automatically put on the CPF LIFE scheme.